pjssilva/NLPModelsAlgencan.jl/README.md

 The package downloads and installs Algencan upon installation.
 Therefore, you need to have a minimal development environment installed.
 You need at least `gcc`, `gfortran`, `make` and a development version of a BLAS/Lapack libraries (for example `libopenblas-dev`).
-The BLAS/Lapack implmentation is important to get good performance.
+The BLAS/Lapack implementation is important to get good performance.
 Use a high quality one like Openblas or Intel MKL.

 ## Installation